 - For Anonymity

 Generally speaking, you can name your LLC anything you want.
-As it relates to your vacation rental property, THAT is the name on the tile.
+As it relates to your vacation rental property, THAT is the name on the title.
 In the event someone goes searching for a property on a county or state property search website, the only thing a person can usually see is the LLC as the owner, so it keeps property ownership mostly anonymous!

-I say mostlybecause an industrious person can go to the state's (where the LLC is domiciled) Secretary of State website and do a business search by name to find any and all public information about the LLC, including in a lot of instances the LLC members’ names, addresses, and who its Registered Agent is.
+I say mostly because an industrious person can go to the state's (where the LLC is domiciled) Secretary of State website and do a business search by name to find any and all public information about the LLC, including in a lot of instances the LLC members’ names, addresses, and who its Registered Agent is.

 A note about Registered Agents:

 ALL LLCs are required to have a Registered Agent.
 This is a person/entity who is open during ALL normal business hours and can accept official government correspondence or accept service of a court or regulatory summons if necessary.
 Many times the LLC organizer/member names themself as the Registered Agent.
 As long as physical addresses match (many states do not allow P.O.
 Boxes) and there is someone at that address every business day, there is no problem.
 Our advice is to engage the services of a commercial Registered Agent.
 Their fees are quite affordable and they know what they are doing and usually do a great job!

 - To mitigate additional accounting issues and costs

 MOST LLCs are set up as a “pass-through” entity, so any income generated from the vacation rental passes to the LLC’s owner or owners.
 This means that if you’re the sole owner of the vacation rental or you file a joint 1040 form, you’ll more than likely report and pay taxes the same way you do now.

 If you’ve never had an LLC, you’ll learn about IRS Forms:

 - Schedules C, E, and F